shaloo/docs.arcana/docs/howto/onboard_users/wallet_plugnplay.md

 This will bring up the plug-and-play pop-up modal on the dApp window and display the available options for user onboarding.
 Only those options are displayed that are configured by the dApp developer using the Arcana Developer Dashboard.

-The figure below shows the plug-and-play pop-up authentication screen for Arcana wallet for a sample dApp that allowed only Google social authentication and passwordless login.
+The figure below shows the plug-and-play pop-up authentication screen for Arcana wallet for a sample dApp that allowed only Google social authentication and password-free login.

 <img src="/img/an_plug_n_play_auth.png" width="300"/>